VE2DX/AETHERSDR-Advanced-USB-Relay--Integration/README.md

 This project for the USB relay interfacing as a possible advanced evolution, and added SO2R support will be submitted to the **AETHERSDR team**

-If FlexRadio is interrested in the principles stated in this document they can contact the author for authorisation to implementation in their hardwares, firmware and/or softwares.
+If FlexRadio is interrested in the principles stated in this document they must contact the author for authorisation to implementation in their hardwares, firmware and/or softwares.

 While the **FlexRadio** integration of the 8-bit USB Relay PCB offers a great, low-cost, simple interface, the USB-based relay integration for antenna and other automated control, it lacks some badly needed improvements.
 Among those;